EBCDIC Character Format - A Guide

 10 FILLER PIC X(50).

-The layout of a copybook follows the file layout of Cobol.
-This means that columns have specific uses and this also needs to be followed in the Copybook.
+The layout of a copybook follows Cobol’s file layout rules.
+This means columns have specific purposes and must be followed correctly.

 Columns 1-6 are left empty and are where the line numbers were stored on cards.
 This area is called the Sequence number area and is ignored by the compiler.

-Next we have the indicator area which is a single column (7).
-This column is mainly used to indicate if that line is a comment.
-As seen above.
-However it also has a few other characters such as /, -, and D. They have the following effects: a comment that w will be printed, the line continues from the previous one, and enables that line in debugging mode.
+Next is the indicator area, a single column (7).
+This column is mainly used to indicate if a line is a comment, as shown above.
+However, it also has a few other characters such as /, -, and D, which have these effects: a comment that will be printed, the line continues from the previous one, or the line is enabled for debugging mode.

-Area A (8-11) contains the level numbers such as 01 and 10 in our example.
-After 01 it does not matter the exact numbers used for ordering.
-However, the level numbers do need to be larger than any sections below.
+Area A (columns 8-11) contains the level numbers, such as 01 and 10 in our example.
+After 01, the exact numbers used for ordering are flexible, as long as level numbers increase for nested fields.

-Columns 12-72 are called Area B and that contains any other code not allowed in Area A. This contains the name of the field in the above example that continues to around column 25.
-Next is the definition of the datatype.
-Described in the next section.
+Columns 12-72 are called Area B and contain code not allowed in Area A. This includes the field names (continuing to around column 25 in our example) followed by the datatype definition.

 73+ is the program name area.
-Historically the max was 80 due to punch cards.
-It is used to identify the sequence of the card.
+Historically, the maximum length was 80 columns due to punch card limitations.
+This area is used to identify the sequence of the card.

-Lines must end with a full stop, this is a gotcha, so be careful to add it.
+Lines must end with a full stop.
+This is important to remember, so be careful to include it.

 PIC

-PIC is the next thing we come across, this just tells the copybook how to interpret the data in this case using the value defined by the following number.
-Where XXXX or X(4) would be four characters.
+PIC tells the copybook how to interpret the data using the value defined by the following characters.
+For example, XXXX or X(4) represents four characters.

 There are two main types: